Home > Netherlands > Amsterdam > International French School Amsterdam

 Ratio of local students to international students

-Native French speaking teachers
+Native English and French speaking teachers

 Yes